 Steve Hart – all you need to know and less…

-He was a Radio Top Shop presenter, volunteered at Southend Hospital Radio, hosted breakfast at Basildon Radio (now Gateway), and – having completed his NCTJ training to become a journalist – worked as a reporter for newspapers, as well as BBC Essex and Essex Radio.
+He was a Radio Top Shop presenter for 4 years, volunteered at Southend Hospital Radio, hosted breakfast at Basildon Radio (Gateway), and – taking a fork in the road – completed his NCTJ training to become a journalist.
+He’s worked for newspapers and magazines as well as in the newsrooms of BBC Essex and Essex Radio.

-He hosted 80s dance music show The Pleasuredome for three years until 2017, and before Just Jazz there was the Cool Nights show which ran for 180 weekly episodes – starting out as a news and music show, and morphing into a smooth jazz programme (which prompted the name change).
+He hosted 80s dance music show The Pleasuredome for three years until 2017, and before Just Jazz there was the Cool Nights show which ran for 180 weekly episodes – starting out as a news and music show it morphed into a dedicated jazz programme (which prompted the name change to Just Jazz).

 He is the author of the 10-seller book Podcasting Made Easy and science fiction short Mayan and The Legion of Alice – available in paperback, audio book, E-Pub and Kindle.
 He enjoys all-things creative; writing, audio production and radio jingles, and is a dab hand at using Reason, Reaper, and Izotope.

-When he’s not working he reads non-fiction and plots his revenge.
+When he’s not working he reads non-fiction, sips Black Label (no ice), and plots his revenge.